lodeguns/FuzzyAdaptiveBinarization/README.md

 }

 ### Abstract
-Adaptive binarization methodologies threshold the intensity of the pixels with respect to adjacent pixels exploiting the integral images.
-In turn, the integral images are generally computed optimally by using the summed-area-table algorithm (SAT).
-This document presents a new adaptive binarization technique based on fuzzy integral images through an efficient design of a modified SAT for fuzzy integrals.
-We define this new methodology as FLAT (Fuzzy Local Adaptive Thresholding).
-Experimental results show that the proposed methodology produced a better image quality thresholding than well-known global and local algorithms based on thresholds.
-We proposed new generalizations of different fuzzy integrals to improve existing results and reaching an accuracy 0.94 on an an extended dataset.
-Moreover,  due to the high performances, these new generalized fuzzy integrals created ah hoc for adaptive binarization, can be used as tools for grayscale processing and more complex real-time applications.
+Classic adaptive binarization methodologies threshold pixels intensity with re-spect  to  adjacent  pixels  exploiting  integral  images.
+In  turn,  integral  imagesare  generally  computed  optimally  by  using  the  summed-area-table  algorithm(SAT).
+This  document  presents  a  new  adaptive  binarization  technique  basedon  fuzzy  integral  images.
+Which,  in  turn,  this  technique  is  supported  by  anefficient design of a modified SAT for generalized Sugeno fuzzy integrals.
+Wedefine this methodology as FLAT (Fuzzy Local Adaptive Thresholding).
+Exper-imental results show that the proposed methodology produced a better imagequality thresholding than well-known global and local thresholding algorithms.We proposed new generalizations of different fuzzy integrals to improve existingresults and reaching an accuracy≈0.94 on a wide dataset.
+Moreover, due tohigh performances, these new generalized Sugeno fuzzy integrals created ad hocfor adaptive binarization, can be used as tools for grayscale processing and morecomplex real-time thresholding applications.

 ## Supplmentary Materials
 **Table S-1** :